AZERBAIJAN: Why and how will Religion Law be amended?

 In a 2003 poll of 981 people in Azerbaijan, conducted by the Baku-based Institute of Peace and Democracy, 56 per cent said they were in favour of religious freedom with only 12 percent against.
 The rest were indifferent or had no view.
 Asked their views on people of Muslim background who convert to other faiths, 67 percent were hostile, while less than 10 percent were positive.
 The authorities are hostile to such independent academic research on religious questions (see F18News 2 December 2004 http://www.forum18.org/Archive.php?article_id=467).

-This kind of intolerance amongst the population, highlighted in the 2003, survey has also faced the respected Islamic scholar and Nariman Gasimoglu, who was the victim of Iranian-inspired death threats for his Islamic religious views.
+This kind of intolerance among the population, highlighted in the 2003 survey, has also faced the Islamic scholar Nariman Gasimoglu, who was the victim of Iranian-inspired death threats for his Islamic religious views.
 The police were reluctant to take action to protect him (see F18News 30 March 2005 http://www.forum18.org/Archive.php?article_id=534).
 His advocacy of the need for religious freedom for all faiths, as the best antidote to Islamic religious extremism in Uzbekistan, is at http://www.forum18.org/Archive.php?article_id=338.

 The authorities in Nakhichevan [Naxçivan], an exclave between Armenia, Turkey and Iran have long had the reputation as the most repressive in Azerbaijan (see eg. F18News 10 December http://www.forum18.org/Archive.php?article_id=474 and 13 December 2004 http://www.forum18.org/Archive.php?article_id=475).
 (END)

 For a personal commentary, by an Azeri Protestant, on how the international community can help establish religious freedom in Azerbaijan, see http://www.forum18.org/Archive.php?article_id=482